haath/Goirate/README.md

 ## Series

+For this tool to manage series, you need to obtain an API key from [TheTVDB.com](https://www.thetvdb.com/) and include it in Goirate's configuration at `~/.goirate/options.toml`.

 Create a watchlist of series, by using the `series add` command.
 This stores a list of your series on your account's configuration, along with the next expected episode for each one.